The Langham Osteopathic and Physiontherapy Clinic

 Having examined you thoroughly, the practitioner will discuss his evaluation with you and, with your agreement, carry out some form of treatment.
 At that time the risks and benefits of the treatment will be explained to you.
 For some conditions osteopathy or physiotherapy is not suitable.
 If this is the case for you the practitioner will tell you why it is not appropriate.
 If during the treatment you have any questions do not hesitate to ask the practitioner to stop so you can make your enquiries.
 It is very important that you should understand what is happening during the treatment.

-At the Langham Clinic it is our aim to treat you and your children the most successful and most comfortable way.
-The therapeutic intention is oriented to be non-invasive, and you or your children will be given ergonomic advice and, wherever appropriate, exercises.
+At the Langham Clinic it is our aim to treat you and your children in the most successful and comfortable way we can.
+The therapeutic intention is orientated to be non invasive and therefore we do not utilise high velocity thrust treatment.
+You or your children may be given appropriate ergonomic advice and exercises.

 Richard C. M. Kemp D.O.
 MCSP.
 MROF.
 Osteopath since 1995.
 Graduated from the European School of Osteopathy, Maidstone, Kent, U.K. Registered with the General Osteopathic Council and a Member of the Chartered Society of Physiotherapists.